This page was updated on 12 May 2021 at 3:00pm

 - take all steps possible to enable safe, regular visiting opportunities

 - make decisions about visiting on an individual basis.
-Blanket bans on visiting are not acceptable
+Blanket bans on visiting are not allowed

 - work with individual residents, their family and friends, and local professionals to find the right balance between the benefits of visits to people’s wellbeing and the risk of transmission of COVID-19

-- complete an individual risk assessment and visiting / contact plan with every resident
+- complete an individual risk assessment and visiting or contact plan with every resident

-- consider the rights of residents who may lack the relevant mental capacity needed to make particular decisions and, where appropriate, consult their advocates or those with power of attorney.
+- consider the rights of residents who may lack the relevant mental capacity needed to make particular decisions (eg deciding on who their single named visitor will be) and, where appropriate, consult their advocates or those with power of attorney.
 For example, some people with dementia and learning disabilities may lack the relevant capacity to consent to a provider’s visiting arrangements.
 These residents will fall under the empowering framework of the Mental Capacity Act 2005 (MCA) and are protected by its safeguards

 - always allow visits in exceptional circumstances such as end of life, extreme distress or depression